 My life is full of people, I appreciate that.
 Friends and friendships are by far the most important thing for me.
 They keep me going and inspire me as well.
 It also means responsibilities and expectations.
-Normally I can deal with that, but every now and then, I need a break.
-At those moment I’m really looking forward to spend some time on my own.
+Normally I can deal with that, but sometimes, I need a break.
+At those moments I’m really looking forward to spending some time on my own.

 Another reason for travelling alone is that it’s an intense experience.
 Or the experience is more intense.
 Everything – all the things I see, smell, hear – everything touches me much deeper when I’m alone.
 I love those really feel the feeling moments.
 And quietly enjoy, let it grow even bigger inside.